Edit

 STAC API

-The Planetary Computer Pro's APIs conform to the STAC API specification, making it possible for you to quickly and easily search petabyte-scale datasets to find specific data assets that meet your needs.
-Once these assets are identified, you can view or download the assets using GeoCatalog's APIs.
+The Planetary Computer Pro's APIs conform to the STAC API specification, so you can quickly and easily search petabyte-scale datasets to find specific data assets that meet your needs.
+Once you identify these assets, you can view or download the assets by using GeoCatalog's APIs.

 Next steps